jlapeyre/Symata.jl/README.md

 See also Allocated, TimeOff, TimeOn, TrDownOff, TrDownOn, TrUpOff, and TrUpOn.

+##### ToExpression

+ToExpression(str) converts string str to an expression.

+##### ToString

+ToStringLength(expr) returns the string of the printed form or expr.

 ##### TrDownOff

-TrDownOff() disables tracing attempted application of DownRule.
+TrDownOff() disables tracing attempted applications of DownRules.

 See also Allocated, TimeOff, TimeOn, Timing, TrDownOn, TrUpOff, and TrUpOn.

 ##### TrDownOn

-TrDownOn() enables tracing attempted application of DownRule.
+TrDownOn() enables tracing attempted applications of DownRules.

 See also Allocated, TimeOff, TimeOn, Timing, TrDownOff, TrUpOff, and TrUpOn.

 ##### TrUpOff

-TrUpOff() disables tracing attempted application of UpRule.
+TrUpOff() disables tracing attempted applications of UpRules.

 See also Allocated, TimeOff, TimeOn, Timing, TrDownOff, TrDownOn, and TrUpOn.

 ##### TrUpOn

-TrUpOn() enables tracing attempted application of UpRule.
+TrUpOn() enables tracing attempted applications of UpRules.

 See also Allocated, TimeOff, TimeOn, Timing, TrDownOff, TrDownOn, and TrUpOff.